Banani-Rath/azure-devops-server-docs-pr/docs/admin/setup-secure-sockets-layer.md

 <a name="making-release-mgt-conn"></a>
 ### Making all the Release Management connections with HTTPS

 Once the certificates have been installed on all the computers running Release Management Client and Microsoft Deployment Agent, you can connect the computers to the Release Management Server over SSL.
-If TFS is running HTTPS with SSL, you must configure the TFS connection to use HTTPS.
+If Azure DevOps Server is running HTTPS with SSL, you must configure the Azure DevOps Server connection to use HTTPS.

-Setting up a TFS connection for the first time?
+Setting up a Azure DevOps Server connection for the first time?
 There are some additional steps and some account permission requirements.
-For more information, see [Connect Release Management to TFS](/azure/devops/build-release/archive/release/previous-version/install-release-management/connect-to-tfs)
+For more information, see [Connect Release Management to Azure DevOps Server](/azure/devops/build-release/archive/release/previous-version/install-release-management/connect-to-tfs)

 ### Connect Release Management Client to Release Management Server using HTTPS